 Activity 3: Old fashioned games and servants’ tasks

-Students will complete the washing and sweeping in the traditional way.
-Old fashioned games include skipping ropes, skittles, and group games like ‘Oranges and Lemons’ and ‘Hot Potato’, which introduce students to the experiences of children in the past from all social classes.
+To explore differences and similarities between students’ daily lives and those of the past, students will attempt the washing and sweeping in the traditional way.
+Old fashioned games include skipping ropes, quoits, and sack races, which introduce students to the experiences of children in the past from all social classes.

 Activity 4: Making butter